Return on Capital Employed Calculator (ROCE)

 Liabilities = Current liabilities - Non current liabilities

-and considering that the capital employed is defined as:
+The capital employed is defined as:

 Capital employed = Equity + Non-current liabilities,

-the capital employed can also be expressed as:
+The capital employed can also be expressed as:

 Capital employed = Total assets - Total current liabilities